Vocus Group

-Vocus Group Limited, formerly known as Vocus Communications, is an international telecommunications company headquartered in North Sydney, Australia.
-Founded by James Spenceley as a wholesale, business, government and consumer telecommunications provider, Vocus owns and manages Australia's second largest intercapital fibre network.
-Vocus provides retail, wholesale and corporate telecommunications services across Australia and New Zealand.
+Vocus Group Limited, formerly known as Vocus Communications, is a telecommunications company headquartered in Melbourne, Australia.

+Vocus Communications was founded by James Spenceley as a wholesale, enterprise, government, business and consumer telecommunications provider.

+As at May 2025, Vocus owns and manages Australia's second largest intercapital fibre network.

+Vocus provides wholesale, enterprise, government, business and consumer telecommunications services across Australia, and on international subsea cable systems between the United States and Asia Pacific.

 Vocus offers data network services such as Internet, dark fibre, IP WAN, unified communications and telephony and cloud services to mid, large and corporate businesses direct and also acts as a wholesaler.

-The company owns and operates 18 data centres across Australia and New Zealand and has an onshore network operations centre run by the engineers who built the network.
+The company owns and operates 18 data centres across Australia and has an onshore Network Operations Centre.

-Vocus acquired Perth-based Amcom in 2015.
-Vocus merged with M2 Group on 22 February 2016 in a merger worth AU$3.75 billion, before which it reported profits of AU$62.25M.
-The merger made it Australia's fourth largest telecommunications company, with 471,000 subscribers.
+In 2015, Vocus Communications acquired Perth-based Amcom.

+Vocus Communications merged with M2 Group on 22 February 2016 in a merger worth AU$3.75 billion, before which it reported profits of AU$62.25M.

+This merger made Vocus Group Australia's fourth largest telecommunications company.

-The company acquired Nextgen Networks for $861 million in October 2016.
-This allows Vocus access to the National Broadband Network backhaul and infrastructure in Northern Australia serving the offshore gas projects.
+In October 2016, the company acquired Nextgen Networks for $861 million.
+This acquisition provided Vocus access to the National Broadband Network backhaul and infrastructure in Northern Australia, including that serving the offshore gas projects.

-Vocus was acquired by Voyage Australia Pty Limited, a consortium of Macquarie Infrastructure and Real Assets (MIRA) and superannuation fund Aware Super, in 2021.
+In 2021, Vocus Group was acquired by Voyage Australia Pty Limited, a consortium of Macquarie Infrastructure and Real Assets (MIRA) and superannuation fund Aware Super and de-listed from the ASX.

+In August 2025, Vocus Group completed the acquisition of TPG Telecom’s Enterprise, Government and Wholesale fixed business and associated fibre assets for A$5.25bn.
+As a result, Vocus operate more than 50,000km of owned fibre, nearly 15,000km of global submarine cables and close to 20,000 connected buildings, thus making it Australia's 2nd largest Telco by total subscriber volume.
+The acquisition included Vision Network’s wholesale residential broadband reach, with assets in major capital cities and Canberra, Ballarat, Mildura, and Geelong.